CatalanBioGenomeProject/data-submission/README.md

 Please refer to the [Webin command line submission interface](https://ena-docs.readthedocs.io/en/latest/submit/general-guide/webin-cli.html) documentation for full information about the submission process.

-<a name="link"></a>
-## Notify CBP

-Once your submission is complete, you should notify it to the CBP by filling in the following form: <https://forms.gle/Ltg6PDS6xwKNec2f6>.
-This will allow us to review the quality of the assembly and add your project as a child to the CBP umbrella.

 <a name="goat"></a>
 ##  GoaT Report